cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/problem-first/practical.md

 #### Interactive ML Project Canvas

-The following blocks of code creates and interactive Canvas we can use in our practical session
+The following blocks of code create and interactive Canvas we can use in our practical session

-Run the code and then fill the form to populat the ML Project Canvas.
+Run the code and then fill the form to populate the ML Project Canvas.
 The canvas will update in real-time as you type.

 We start by importing the relevant Python libraries.